lpan21-econ/lpan21-econ.github.io/files/wikipedia/wikipedia.md

 From 2013-2016 we ran an experiment to ascertain the *causal* impact of Wikipedia on academic science.
 New scientific articles were written by PhD students in those areas.
 Half of those articles were uploaded to Wikipedia, while half were held back. ^[At the end of the experiment, these were also uploaded to Wikipedia to deepen the knowledge available to the public.]
 We then considered the differential impact that adding these articles to Wikipedia had on the scientific literature.

 The experiment was run in two waves, first a wave in Chemistry (January 2015 - 43 articles created) and then in Econometrics (November 2015 - 45 articles created).
 The main text of this article concerns only the Chemistry wave.
 It turns out that the rest of the world was less excited by econometrics than the authors of this paper, and so the average views of the Chemistry articles were more than thirty times those of the Econometrics pages!
-With so few views by the Econometrics community the second experimental wave is underpowered and thus we do not discuss it here (although for the sake of full disclosure, we do report additional details in Appendix @[econ_analysis]).
+With so few views by the Econometrics community the second experimental wave is underpowered and thus we do not discuss it here (although for the sake of full disclosure, we do report additional details in Appendix A.

 ## Article Creation